Home ยป Recipes

 How To Store The Cake

-You can store the cake in an airtight container or cover with plastic wrap.
+You can store the cake in an airtight container or cover it with plastic wrap.
 It does not have to be refrigerated, but it will last a few days longer in the refrigerator.

 A slice of chocolate pound cake.
 There is chocolate frosting on top of the slice and sliding down the side.